gtk-rs/gtk4-rs/book/src/settings.md

 {{#rustdoc_include ../listings/settings_1/src/main.rs:settings}}
 ```

-Then, we settings key and use it when we create our `Switch`.
+Then we get the settings key and use it when we create our `Switch`.

 <span class="filename">Filename: src/main.rs</span>